-- 1. Location, layout, size and design of the proposed development. - Consideration of the standard(s) not met. - 3.
-Visual, character, amenity, historic heritage, streetscape and stream effects. - 4.
-The extent of consistency with the Crime Prevention Through Environmental Design Guidelines in Appendix 6, Council's Centres Design Guide in Appendix x2 and the Land Development Minimum Requirements Subdivision and Development Principles and Requirements 2012 and the Centres Design Principles in Appendix 20. - 5.
-Effects on landform and landscape. - 6.
-Traffic and transport effects.
+- 1. Location, layout, size and design of the proposed development.

+- Consideration of the standard(s) not met.

+- 3. Visual, character, amenity, historic heritage, streetscape and stream effects.

+- 4. The extent of consistency with relevant matters in the Crime Prevention Through Environmental Design Guidelines in Appendix 6, Council's Centres Design Guide in Appendix x2Appendix 25 and the Land Development Minimum Requirements Subdivision and Development Principles and Requirements 2012 and the Centres Design Principles in Appendix 20.

+- 5. Effects on landform and landscape.

+- 6. Traffic and transport effects.

-7. Design and appearance of buildings.
+- Design and appearance of buildings.

-Location and design of parking, traffic circulation areas, loading and access.
+- Location and design of parking, traffic circulation areas, loading and access.

-9. Public safety.
+- 9. Public safety.

-Context and surroundings.
+- 10. Context and surroundings.

-11. Cumulative effects .
+- 11. Cumulative effects.

-Whether any nuisance effects are created.
+- 12. Whother any nuisance effects are created.

-The consistency with the relevant objectives and policies.